Mount Lowe Railway: Disasters strike

 In 1900, the Echo Mountain House burned down.
 It was grossly under-insured and was never rebuilt.
 Later, the astronomer Dr. Swift went blind and was forced to leave his post at the observatory.
-A second astronomer, Prof. Edgar Lucien Larkin (1847–1925), was hired to oversee the observatory.
+A second astronomer, Edgar Lucien Larkin (1847–1924), was hired to oversee the observatory.
 Though he was not as prominent as Prof. Swift, he did stay with the Mount Lowe Observatory until his sudden death in 1925.
 Disenchanted, Peyton sold the railway to Henry E. Huntington, after which it became part of the Pacific Electric Railway (PE), of the famed Los Angeles Red Car system.